JKBero/CV/README.md

 ## Interests

-- **Volunteering**: I was a volunteer youth mentor and led volunteer teams between 2007 and 2016, and learnt so much about pastoral care, safeguarding and leadership.
+- **Volunteering**: I was a volunteer youth mentor and led volunteer teams between 2007 and 2016, and learnt extensively about pastoral care, empathetic communication, teamwork and leadership.
 It was an amazing experience and I made life-long friends.
 I'm eager to jump back in and am currently looking for a new code-related volunteer role.
 - **Reading**: I adore a good read, mostly classical fiction, philosophy and theology.
 - **Long walks**: Exploring London and beyond, wandering down side-streets and finding new favourite hangouts.